5 Lower Back Stretches To Increase Flexibility & Keep Back Pain At Bay

-However, if you want to get the maximum benefit from regular stretching then you need to be stretching out your whole body, not just your back.
+However if you want to get the maximum benefit from stretching then you need to be stretching out your whole body not just your back.

-This is because the body works as a whole.
+This is because your body works as a whole.

-And each part needs to be working well to avoid any compensating or imbalances developing.
+And each part needs to be working well to avoid any compensating or muscle imbalances from developing.

 So stiffness and tightness in other areas of the body can develop as a result of having lower back pain.

-And conversely, tightness in other areas can mean the lower back doesn't get the support it needs and has to work harder than it needs to.
+And tightness in other areas can mean your lower back doesn't get the support it needs and has to work harder than it needs to.

-So alongside your lower back, it's also important to stretch out the following areas:
+So as well as your lower back it's also important to stretch out the following areas:

 - Hips and groin - Tightness in these areas limits your range of movement and forces your lower back to do more work.
 Keeping them stretched and loose gives your spine the support it needs.

-- Glutes - Your backside becomes overworked and tight when your lower back is tense, and this just increase the load on your lower back.
-It's also important to keep your glutes loose to avoid sciatic pain.
+- Glutes - Your backside becomes overworked and tight when your lower back is tense and this just increases the load on your lower back.
+And it's also important to keep your glutes stretched out and loose to avoid sciatic pain.

 - Hamstrings - Your hammies are likely to tighten up if you have back pain.
-In fact, tight hamstrings can be the cause of lower back pain.
+In fact tight hamstrings might even be the cause of lower back pain.
 So it's vital to stretch yours out regularly.

-To help you get started I've created a free stretching guide that includes 9 simple stretches that cover all these areas, which you can access by clicking here.
+And to help you get started I've created a free stretching guide that includes 9 simple stretches that cover all these areas which you can get by clicking here.

-Also, there are some great free video stretching routines online that you can follow on sites such as Fitness Blender.
+Also, there are some great stretching routines online that you can follow on sites such as Fitness Blender.

 One that I think is especially helpful as a full body stretch for people with lower back pain is the video below: